 If it’s winter, I can ease up on the sunscreen

 Winter sports enthusiasts take note—whether it’s summer or winter, hot or cold, the sun is still the sun.
 “You are exposed to UV rays even in the winter, especially if you ski at high altitudes,” says Dr. Halem.
-According to Rewire, UV rays may pose additional threats come the winter months because they reflect off snow and ice.
 If you’ve ever found yourself squinting outside in the bright, white snow, you’ll know that protecting your eyes under sunglasses during winter months is important, too.
 Here are 6 more reasons you need sunscreen in winter.

 If I can’t see the sun, I’m safe

 An overcast day is no protection.
 “UV rays can stream right through the clouds,” explains Dr. Albright.
 In fact, according to the Skin Cancer Foundation, a full 80 percent of UV rays can make it through cloud cover.
 If you’re vain about your skin, whether it’s overcast or sunny, make sure to slather up any exposed areas when you go outside.

 My child and I have dark skin, so we don’t have to worry about skin cancer

 People of color can get skin cancer, although their risk is lower than those with fairer skin, according to the CDC.
 All children require protection from UV rays, though: “Infants and toddlers of color have less melanin in their skin than they will eventually have when they are grown.
 For that reason, they have less skin protection from UV rays as children than they will as adults,” explains Dr. Ward.
 Remember that sun damage to skin is cumulative.
 “Skin cancer has a lower incidence in people of color, that much is true.
 However, skin cancers tend to be diagnosed later, with worse outcomes, in those populations,” she adds.

 I rarely go outdoors—I don’t need sun protection